POYKPAC: History and reception

 In October 2011, POYKPAC uploaded The Walken Dead to its YouTube channel, which as of November 2022 has 1.3 million views.
 It is a parody that combines The Walking Dead and actors making impressions of Christopher Walken.
 In 2012, POYKPAC won the Syfy reality series Viral Video Showdown.
 The troupe uploaded Movie Title Breakup to its channel in February 2014, which as of November 2022 has 1.1 million views.
 According to Hunter, who directed the video, the video was recorded a year and a half ago before its upload date.
 In the short film, the couple, portrayed by Hunter and Lyon, break up only using film titles.
 Gizmodo described it as "supremely clever short", while HuffPost described it as a "funny and innovative sketch".
-At this point, the troupe operated on an "on-off basis", since the members were also apart of other projects.
+At this point, the troupe operated on an "on-off basis", since the members were also a part of other projects.
 POYKPAC uploaded its last video in April 2015, although the troupe released a sequel of the Movie Title Breakup video in December 2015 on The Fine Bros YouTube channel.

+Alongside IFC, the content that POYKPAC published was also featured on MTV and on the Today news show.

 Members

 POYKPAC was composed of Jenn Lyon, Taige Jensen, Ryan Hunter, Ryan Hall, and Maggie Ross.
 They also served as the cast in their Good Morning Internet! web-series in 2008.
 Additionally, Will Connell, Johnny Gillette, Dave Powell, and Paul Whitty were also associated with POYKPAC.
 The troupe was partnered with the Above Average Productions.
 POYKPAC also operated a video response channel, PoykpacLIVE, and a collaborative channel, geniuscamp.

 Together with Hunter, Jensen published a humor book named Coloring for Grown-Ups in 2012.
 It was recommended by The New York Times, while Book Riot described it as "darkly humorous and fun".
 They also together ran a blog to promote the book.

-Maggie Ross acted in the independent films White Reindeer, Vacation!, and Modern Love is Automatic.
-Ryan Hall currently hosts the series "StereoTypes" on Pharrell Williams' i am OTHER network.

 Jenn Lyon

-Lyon was one of the founding members of POYKPAC and she served as one of the writers and producers.
+Lyon was one of the founding members of POYKPAC, and she served as one of the writers and producers.
 She also operated her personal YouTube channel until 2012.
 After graduating from the School of the Arts in 2003, she moved to Queens and later to Brooklyn, to live with rest of the members.
 While still a member of POYKPAC, she made guest appearances in Army Wives, Louie, and Suburgatory and also cast in Justified and Saint George.
 She also starred in the Fish in the Dark, a play that premiered on Broadway in 2015.
-After the retirement of POYKPAC, she cast as Jennifer Husser in comedy-drama series Claws and as Cinnamon in Blaze.
-She married Jensen in 2019.
+After the retirement of POYKPAC, she was cast as Jennifer Husser in the comedy-drama series Claws and as Cinnamon in Blaze.
+She married fellow troupe member Taige Jensen in 2019.